What are the top battery metals stocks? INN looks at the battery metals companies with the biggest year-to-date gains in 2021.

 Click here to read the previous top battery metals stocks article.

 Battery metals such as lithium, cobalt and graphite are essential to the lithium-ion batteries used to power electric cars, with demand expected to increase in the coming decades.

 As the energy revolution continues to unfold, automakers are becoming increasingly aware of the need to secure these raw materials in order to accomplish their ambitious electrification goals.

-For investors interested in jumping into the battery metals space, we’ve gathered the top battery metals stocks on the TSX and TSXV with year-to-date gains, including lithium, graphite and cobalt, with a special mention to nickel.
-Only companies with market caps above C$10 million are included and all data was obtained from TradingView on September 23, 2020.
+For investors interested in jumping into the battery metals space, we’ve gathered the top battery metals stocks on the TSX and TSXV with year-to-date gains, including lithium, graphite and cobalt companies and with a special mention to companies focused on nickel.

 Top battery metals stocks: Lithium